You want smart political talk without the meltdowns?

 Well, it's a great question.

-I mean, you have it, you know, California has been a state now where it really is the very, very rich who can afford to pay those massive taxes because they're you know, the people of Silicon Valley, for example, you know, the billionaires, they can afford to pay that high tax rate.
+I mean, you have, you know, California has been a state now where it really is the very, very rich who can afford to pay those massive taxes because they're, you know, the people of Silicon Valley, for example, you know, the billionaires, they can afford to pay that high tax rate.

 And then at the bottom of the ladder, you know, California has the most generous welfare benefits.

-So it's people at the very rich and people very poor.
+So it's people at the very rich and people are very poor.

-That you I think you said it last night, or DeSanna said it.
+I think you said it last night, or Deceanna said it.

 California has one of the highest rates of income inequality.